TayyubaK/Tableau-Project/README.md

 1. Load excel data file into Tableau
 1. Review data columns and datatypes
 1. Create visualizations to understand relationships and trends in relationship to the guiding question
+1. Order visualizations into a Tableau story with informative notes.

 ## Results